Our Main Areas of Practice:

 The Legal Team:

-Bradley A. Vauter, shareholder and founder, graduated with a B.A. in political science, cum laude from Lake Superior State University (in Sault Ste.
-Marie, MI) in 1975.
-After graduation he worked for the C-L-M Community Action Agency until starting law school in 1979.
-During law school he was in the moot court program and also worked full time at the Senior Alliance (Area Agency on Aging 1-C).
+Bradley A. Vauter, graduated with a B.A. in political science, cum laude from Lake Superior State University in 1975.
+After graduation he worked for the Chippewa-Luce-Mackinac Community Action Agency until starting law school in 1979.
+During law school he also worked full time–at the Senior Alliance (Area Agency on Aging 1-C).
+In law school he was a member of the moot court program.

 Upon graduating in 1983 from the Detroit College of Law–now the Michigan State University College of Law–he entered into private practice.
-He was a principal for many years with the firm of Post Range and Vauter, P.C., before moving to Mercer Island, near Seattle, for a year long sabbatical 1990/1991.
+He was a principal with the firm of Post Range and Vauter, P.C., before moving to Mercer Island, WA, for a sabbatical in 1990/1991.

-At Post Range and Vauter, P.C., Brad focused on small business and non profit corporate law, guardianship and probate law, and some early HIV/AIDS work and work with the LGBT community.
-He was legal counsel to Adult Well-Being Services and handled all their probate work in the model guardianship project, and he also served as corporate counsel to the Detroit Area Agency on Aging.
-Vauter also taught estates and trusts for 4 years to students in a paralegal program.
+At Post Range and Vauter, P.C., Brad focused on small business and non profit corporate law, guardianship and probate law, pioneering HIV/AIDS work, and work with the LGBT community.
+He was legal counsel to Adult Well-Being Services and handled all that probate work in a model guardianship project, and served as corporate counsel for the Detroit Area Agency on Aging.
+Vauter also taught estates and trusts for 4 years to paralegal students.

-Upon returning from his west coast sabbatical, Brad worked at several non-profit and public-spirited settings.
+Upon returning from Seattle, Brad worked with non-profits.
 This part of his career included stints at Michigan Protection and Advocacy, the AIDS Legal Council of Chicago (as Executive Director 92/94), the William F. Ryan Community Health Center in Manhattan, Legal Services of Northern Michigan, the State Bar of Michigan, and Elder Law of Michigan.

-Vauter is past chair of the Elder Law and Disability Rights Section of the State Bar of Michigan (2012-2013), has also written articles for the Michigan State Bar Journal and helped with a chapter for the Institute of Continuing Legal Education (ICLE).
+Vauter is past chair of the Elder Law and Disability Rights Section of the State Bar of Michigan (2012-2013).
+He has written articles for the Michigan State Bar Journal, the Michigan Family Law Journal, newspapers, and helps every year with a chapter for the Institute of Continuing Legal Education (ICLE) on remedies for elder abuse and exploitation.
 He’s given hundreds of presentations to professionals and lay audiences; drafted legislation; and counseled thousands of clients.

-Vauter has also been a member of NAELA (the National Academy of Elder Law Attorneys), a member of the State Bar of Michigan and several sections of the bar, and admitted to the Eastern and Western (Federal) District Courts of Michigan.
-Vauter became certified as a mediator under the Michigan Court Rules (MCR 2.411) and offers mediation services, is a Notary Public and has a Certificate of Completion in Elderly Crime and Abuse: Prevention and Prosecution-a program jointly sponsored by the MSU School of Criminal justice and the Michigan Office of Services to the Aging.
-He recently started to work with the local regional TRIAD and also the Eaton County Vulnerable Adult network, and once chaired an effort known as SEAQRT–both of those groups work on senior exploitation and abuse issues.
-Vauter is a member of the Ingham County Bar Association, and also served as a G.A.L., or attorney, on a rotational basis with the Eaton County Probate Court.
-In his spare time he is often walking dogs, singing with a chorus, or entertaining.
+Vauter is a member of the State Bar of Michigan and several sections of the bar, and admitted to the Eastern and Western (Federal) District Courts of Michigan.
+Vauter is certified as a mediator under the Michigan Court Rules (MCR 2.411) and offers mediation services, and a Notary Public.
+He holds a Certificate of Completion in Elderly Crime and Abuse: Prevention and Prosecution-a program jointly sponsored by the MSU School of Criminal justice and the Michigan Office of Services to the Aging.

 Attorney Jadranko Tomic-Bobas, graduated cum laude from the Thomas M. Cooley Law School in 2010, was an intern at the Sixty Plus, Inc. Elder